mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Domain experts will never talk about "integers" or "strings".
 Instead, they will use domain concepts such as "order quantity" or "email address".
 These concepts may be *represented* by an integer or string, but they are not equivalent.
 For example, an "order id", a "product id", and an "order quantity" may all be represented by integers, but the domain concepts are in no way equivalent to an integer.
 It doesn't make sense to multiply an "order id" by two, for example.

-And even concepts which *are* integers don't correspond directly to an `int` in a programming language--there are almost always constraints.
+And even concepts which *are* integers don't correspond directly to an `int` in a programming language — there are almost always constraints.
 For example, an "order quantity" must be at least one, and probably has an upper bound as well, such as 100.
 It's unlikely that a sales system would let you order 2 billion items!

 Similarly an "email address" and a "phone number" might both be represented by strings, but again they are not interchangeable, and each will have special constraints.